pprettysimpple/buildpp/README.md

 ### C++ header-only build tooling

+#### Project is in development, things to do: compile_commands.json generation, better help, targets list, build subprojects

 Many thanks to nob.h and build.zig for inspiration.
 Without this projects at my hands I would never be able to create this tool.

 First idea is that you must be able to build c++ sources using only c++ compiler.